George Sluizer: Career

-Born in Paris, France, to a Dutch-Jewish father and a Norwegian mother, he was best known for directing two versions of The Vanishing, a 1988 Dutch-language release, originally titled Spoorloos, and the 1993 American version.
+Born in Paris, France, he was best known for directing two versions of The Vanishing, a 1988 Dutch-language release, originally titled Spoorloos, and the 1993 American version.
 Other feature films directed by Sluizer included Utz (1992) for producer John Goldschmidt, Crimetime (1995), and Dark Blood, which was discontinued after the death of its lead actor River Phoenix, but later completed and premiered at the Netherlands Film Festival in 2012.
-The film was shown two more times publicly on 2 October 2012 at the same festival.

-From 2012 till 2014 he was part of the film jury for ShortCutz Amsterdam.
-An annual film festival promoting short films in Amsterdam, The Netherlands.
+From 2012 until 2014 he was part of the film jury for ShortCutz Amsterdam.

 Director Dennis Alink made a documentary called Sluizer Speaks during the final years of Sluizer's life.
 It premiered two months after his death at the IDFA in Amsterdam.

 Accusations against Ariel Sharon

-Sluizer was accused by Israeli officials of a 'modern blood libel' for his claims – which in 2010 finally achieved front page level publicity in Israel – that he had witnessed the then Defense Minister Ariel Sharon personally shooting two Palestinian children from close range near the Sabra-Shatilla refugee camp in November 1982, after the Sabra and Shatila massacre.
+Sluizer claimed that he had witnessed then-Israeli Defense Minister, Ariel Sharon, personally shooting two Palestinian children from close range near the Sabra-Shatilla refugee camp in November 1982, after the Sabra and Shatila massacre.
+Sluizer was accused by Israeli officials of a 'modern blood libel' for his claims – which in 2010 achieved front page level publicity in Israel.